-Because the Fund does not have a full calendar year of investment operations, no performance information is presented for the Fund at this time.
-In the future, performance information will be presented in this section of this Prospectus.
-Performance information will contain a bar chart and table that provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for certain time periods compare with those of a broad measure of market performance.
-Investors should be aware that the Fund's past performance before and after taxes is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information is available at https://cliffordcap.com/mutual-funds or by calling toll-free 800-673-0550.
+The bar chart and table on the following page provide some indication of the risks of investing in the International Value Fund by showing changes in the International Value Fund's performance from year to year and by showing how the International Value Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
+The International Value Fund's past performance (before and after taxes) is not necessarily an indication of how the International Value Fund will perform in the future.
+Updated performance information is available at https://cliffordcap.com/fundreports/ or by calling toll-free 800-673-0550.